debaun-pac/debaunstaff/README.md

 - staff: ?

-### Concert Band performance
+### Concert Band performance (recording sessions)

-*Fri 3 Dec ~ evening dress rehearsal*
+*Fri 3 Dec ~ evening recording*
-*Sat 4 Dec ~ evening performance*
+*Sat 4 Dec ~ evening recording*

-We're still sorting out exactly how this will look, depending on Stevens safety guidance, but we will be presenting something of this sort here.
-More details will arrive shortly.
+The Stevens Bands will be performing without a live audience this fall, to be able to spread out further into the theater, keeping a safe distance between performers.
+Both evenings will be recorded and mixed together in post.

+- staff: ?
+- staff: ?
+- staff: ?

-### Jazz Band performance
+### Jazz Band performance (recording sessions)

-*Wed 8 Nov ~ evening dress rehearsal*
+*Wed 8 Nov ~ evening recording*
-*Fri 10 Nov ~ evening performance*
+*Fri 10 Nov ~ evening recording*

-We're still sorting out exactly how this will look, depending on Stevens safety guidance, but we will be presenting something of this sort here.
-More details will arrive shortly.
+The Stevens Bands will be performing without a live audience this fall, to be able to spread out further into the theater, keeping a safe distance between performers.
+Both evenings will be recorded and mixed together in post.

+- staff: ?
+- staff: ?
+- staff: ?

-### Choir performance
+### Choir performance (live audience)

 *Mon 6 Nov ~ evening dress rehearsal*
 *Thu 9 Nov ~ evening dress rehearsal*
 *Sat 11 Nov ~ evening performance*

-We're still sorting out exactly how this will look, depending on Stevens safety guidance, but we will be presenting something of this sort here.
-More details will arrive shortly.
+The Stevens Choir has been deconstructed into smaller units, for safe rehearsal and performance, and will perform sequestially, to a live audience.
+The sound and video recording ops would ideally also be availble for the Mon/Thu dress rehearsals to set recording levels and adjust mics as needed.
+Stage Manager and House Manager are only needed for the Saturday performance.

+- stage manager: ?
+- sound recording op: ?
+- video recording op: ?
+- house manager: ?

 ### finals

 *11-21 Dec*

 ### winter break